bcurran3/ansible-nas-plugins/bcurran3/cleanup/README.md

 ```
 NOTE: For Cleanup to work correctly, you want to make sure it's always the last entry in your `plugins/plugins.yml` file.

-4. Add `cleanup_enabled: true` to your `inventories/<your_inventory>/nas.yml` file.
+5. Add `cleanup_enabled: true` to your `inventories/<your_inventory>/nas.yml` file.

 ## Usage

-Run your Ansible-NAS playbook as usual after installing or run with `--tags cleanup`
+Run your Ansible-NAS playbook as usual after installing or run with `--tags cleanup` to quickly run just this task.